 Interior Design brings together form, function, productivity and psychology to change the way we experience our space.
 Interior designers influence the way we live, work and play.
 Through research and analysis students learn the fundamentals of the design process.

 The KCAD Interior Design program has been continuously accredited by CIDA (formerly FIDER) since 1974.
 This rich history of accomplishment and accreditation serves as a framework for the comprehensive curriculum offered to today’s students.
 Students in this program are eligible to participate in the IDFX, the first part of the three-section NCIDQ exam, the mark of a professional Interior Designer.

 With a focus on design thinking, students will have the opportunity to collaborate with other students across disciplines, as well as industry and community partners.
 By working with students from many different programs, ideas are generated and design solutions are proposed to identify and tackle today’s “wicked problems."

 With strong ties to professional organizations such as IIDA and IDEC, students are encouraged to participate in both regional and national design competitions.
-Recent winners include a top ten candidate in the Interiors and Sources I Like Design competition, honorable mention in the Steelcase NEXT Design Competition, multiple winners in the regional NKBA kitchen design competition, the Ghiordes Knot competition and the IIDA MI Dr. Virginia North Student competition.
+Recent winners include a top ten candidate in the Interiors and Sources I Like Design competition, honorable mention in the ThinkUp!
+Design Competition, first place in the Rehau Leading Edge Design Challenge, and multiple winners in the IIDA MI Dr. Virginia North Student Competition.

 Freehand drawing using basic perspective principles and quick sketch techniques.